southpawfishel/react-wavelength-helper/backend/README.md

 To build the server, just run:
 `yarn build`
-Then you can run the serve by running:
+Then you can run the server by running:
 `yarn start`